anthonyjdella/real-estate-notes/README.md

 * Has 2.5 million in debt, and 65% leverage
 * He and wife bought properties separately with their own names to get more of a loan
 * Had a 70% savings rate for 10 years
-* After building enough equity in 1 property, he would immediatly cash out refinance (switch his currenty mortgage with a new one and taking the home equity out as cash to use for another down payment)them to purchase new properties
+* After building enough equity in 1 property, he would immediately cash out refinance (switch his currently mortgage with a new one and taking the home equity out as cash to use for another down payment) them to purchase new properties
-    * If his equity goes over 40%, he will refinance to get it back down to 20%
+    * If his equity goes over 40%, he will refinance to get it back down to 20% and use the other 20% for another down payment
-* Buys in Atlanta (1), Birmingham (3), Kansas City (28 in Missoui)
+* Buys in Atlanta (1), Birmingham (3), Kansas City (28 in Missouri)
-    * One location was in Raytown Kansas City (north of river)
+    * One location was in Raytown, Kansas City (north of river)
     * Most of his are in Riverside (north of river and downtown)
     * Good link to best areas of Kansas City (https://www.biggerpockets.com/forums/48/topics/276800-kansas-city-missouri-zip-codes?page=1)
-* $50-80k per unit (Usually duplexs and fourplexes)
+* Purchases at $50-80k per unit (Usually duplexes and fourplexes)
     * $100,000 - $160,000 for duplex   <- best for cash flow and returns
     * $200,000 - $320,000 for fourplex
 * Averages $250-300 per unit in cash flow
 * Don't buy under $200 per unit cash flow
 * Build a local team of agents, property managers, and lenders
     * Meet them in person before buying
-    * Always flight out see the property (2-3 day trips)
+    * Always flies out see the property (2-3 day trips)
         * View other properties in that time, meet with team, view property wanting to buy
-* Look for multiple property managers (8% is good.
+* Look for multiple property managers (8% cost is good.
 Shouldn't cost more than 10%).
     * View his checklist here (https://gallery.mailchimp.com/8b7931e477fd5142f0f163ee5/files/5b132b47-1afa-4f9e-a864-e0c65c38b460/Property_Manager_Interview_Questions_Turnkey_Rentals_101.pdf)
     * Talk with them about the target rent.
 Discuss that your rent estimates are accurate
     * What are their leasing guidelines?
 Pets or no pets, 6 month, 1 year, 2 year leases.
 Section 8?